The dashboard that all CIOs expected

 Project management

-The goal here is to provide information to CIOs in order to simplify decision-making for them.
-For instance, when a project has been requiring decision-making for several weeks, even though it is of strategic importance to a business department, it is important to be kept informed, in order to optimize IT department performance management.
+The objective here is to provide information to CIOs in order to simplify decision-making for them.
+For example, when a project has required decision-making for several weeks while it is strategic for a business department, it is important to be informed in order to optimize the management of the performance of its IT department.

 Simple and collaborative by design